 1. Free music online

-Spotify is another great website a streaming service website which allows you to listen to millions of music tracks online completely free (and completely legal!) – all you have to put up with is the occasional 30-second advert every five minutes or so – a pretty small price to pay for free tunes!
+Spotify is another great website a streaming service website which allows you to listen to millions of music tracks online for free – you just have to listen to the occasional 30-second advert every five minutes or so – a pretty small price to pay for free tunes!

 Don’t turn your nose up at competitions!
 They’re a great way to get free stuff.

-We know it might seem unlikely that you’ll win, but your chances of success are usually a lot better than you think.
-Why?
-For the simple reason that people rarely bother to enter competitions because they think they have no chance of winning.
-This opens the doors for clever Moneymagpies to swoop in and claim all the big prizes.
-Why not give them a go and then check out our article on how to make money from competitions?
+You might not think you’ll win, but your chances of success are usually a lot better than you think – people rarely bother to enter competitions because they think they won’t win.
+This opens the doors for you to swoop in and claim all the big prizes.

-Warning!
-To enter an online competition you’ll be asked to supply your email address.
-This means there’s a good chance you’ll start receiving lots of pesky spam.
-Get around this problem by setting up a separate email account, and have anything competition related sent there.
+Entering online competitions usually requires your email address, which means there’s a chance you’ll start receiving lots of spam.
+You can avoid this problem by setting up a separate email account, and have anything competition related sent there.

-Ooh, and don’t forget to sign up to the MoneyMagpie newsletter as we have a new, impressive competition every week.
-Sign up here
+Don’t forget to sign up to the MoneyMagpie newsletter as we have a new, impressive competition every week.
+Sign up here.

 3. Get a free magazine